chadlupkes/IPFS-Sats/whitepaper/032metadatabundle.md

 - The block height where it was confirmed
 - The wallet address of the LYW that performed the operation

 These fields, combined with the Metadata Bundle CID and Bundle Hash, form the **Anchor Record** — a record written into the **Records Database**, the distributed application-layer database maintained within the Host Discovery Layer.
-The Records Database holds two tables: Host Registry Records (Section 10.7) and Anchor Records.
+The Records Database holds three tables: Host Registry Records (Section 10.7), Anchor Records (Section 10.8) and Content Flag Records (Section 10.9).
 The Anchor Record table's function is: given a Metadata Bundle CID, return the Bitcoin transaction that proves its existence.

 **Anchor Record schema (required fields):**